A one-dimensional model for aspiration in blood vessels: Solver for the hyperbolic coupling problem

 Substituting now \eqref{eq:linearsigmau} we derive the quadratic equation

-Due to \eqref{eq:couplingA} it holds that $A_L/A_R>1$ and therefore the quadratic term does not vanish.
-Moreover, we note that typically the trace states $u_0^{\pm}$ and $v^{u\mp}_0$ are close to the corresponding coupling states and thus due to \eqref{eq:couplingu} and \eqref{eq:vcouplingu} the terms $|s_0|$ and $|s_1|$ are relatively small.
+Due to \eqref{eq:couplingA} it holds that $[A_v]_L/[A_n]_R>1$ and therefore the quadratic term does not vanish.
+Moreover, we note that in practice the trace states $u_n^{-}$, $u_v^{+}$, $v^{u_n-}$ and $v^{u_v+}$ are close to the corresponding coupling states and thus due to \eqref{eq:couplingu} and \eqref{eq:couplingvu} the terms $|s_0|$ and $|s_1|$ are relatively small.
 Consequently the constant term in \eqref{eq:sigmaquadratic} has a relative small absolute value in comparison to the linear term.
-For these reasons we can expect that \eqref{eq:sigmaquadratic} has two real roots.
+For these reasons we can expect that~\eqref{eq:sigmaquadratic} has two real roots, from which we select the one with the smaller absolute value.